paulrougieux/eu_cbm_hat/README.md

 * `libcbm` is a C++ library with python binding developed by the Canadian Forest Service.
 It is bundled into the libcbm_py python package available at https://github.com/cat-cfs/libcbm_py

-* `libcbm_data` contains the model's input and output data located at https://gitlab.com/bioeconomy/libcbm/libcbm_data
+* `eu_cbm_data` contains the model's input and output data located at https://gitlab.com/bioeconomy/libcbm/eu_cbm_data

 * `eu_cbm_aidb` contains the "Archive Index Databases" in a separate repository located at https://github.com/xapple/eu_cbm_aidb